 What is Pravastatin used to treat?

 By lowering lipids and cholesterol in the blood, this medication can prevent more serious issues from occurring such as strokes, heart disease and heart attacks.
-It is safe to use for adults and children over the age of 8 years old.

 Who can take Pravastatin?

 Pravastatin is generally considered to be a very safe medication to use in lowering bad cholesterol levels, but it may not be suitable for everyone to use.